 Mostly he just thinks of Aiko, and practices manipulating his partition.

 At one point Red reaches the shopping mall that he and Leaf took shelter in, and goes inside to ensure that the group who hid there is okay.
 A path is cleared through the spike trap they laid, so he assumes they got out okay, at least.
-Afterward he goes to a pokemon center and puts his pokemon in queue to be healed.
-It would take a few days before his pokemon are healed, but he waits a couple hours anyway to speak with a doctor who examines Pikachu’s ball, and reports confidence that he would walk again.
+Afterward he goes to a pokemon center and puts his pokemon in queue.
+It would take a few days, but he waits a couple hours anyway to speak with a doctor who examines Pikachu’s ball, and reports confidence that he would walk again.
 It doesn’t undo last night or this afternoon, but it’s a small stone off Red’s heart.
 He misses his pokemon’s weight on his shoulder.

 Wireless signal gets fully restored by dinner time, and Red eats a meal bar in a park as he composes a message, then sends it.